 - Allow to cool on the cookie sheet for 10 minutes before transferring to a wire rack to cool completely.
 If the cookies still look too puffy when you remove them from the oven, gently press down on them a little more.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls (with caramel inside) freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

-*Room temperature egg + egg yolk are preferred.
+- Eggs: Room temperature egg + egg yolk are preferred.
 To bring eggs to room temperature quickly, simply place the whole eggs into a glass of warm water for 10 minutes.
 What to do with the extra egg white?
 Make these or these.

 This recipe comes from my chewy chocolate chip cookies!
 The most popular cookie recipe on my website.
 I hope you enjoy them!